CESNET/metacentrum-user-docs/docs/access/terms/index.md

 The user account **expires annually on the 2nd of February**.
 By the end of December/beginning of January users are noticed to ask for account prolongation.

-!!! question "So if I create an account on 1st of February, do I need to prolong it the next day?"
-    Yes.

 If the account is not prolonged till 2nd February, it expires.
 The data, login and username still exist, however, and can be reactivated upon request.
 After 4 years of grace period the expired account is deleted together with all its data.

 ### Acknowledgements and publications